Grahp/Website/pages/Onyx.md

 - `PHAEUPB` -> main
 - `PHAEPB` -> mane

-See the [[Onyx Spec|Onyx Spec]] for a more exhaustive enumeration of how symbolic units are made up by chords, conflict resolution, etc.
+See the [[Onyx Spec|Onyx Spec]] for a more exhaustive enumeration of how symbolic units are constructed around chords, conflict resolution, etc.

+Conflicts are resolved via **rules** before mandatory outlines.
+If a sensible rule with minimal coverage can be made, or multiple similar conflicts exist, a rule will be prefered.

+> "Just one more rule."

 ## Multi-stroke Outlines